Th3Herm1t/NeoNyx/README.md

 4. **ISTJ**: Words such as "soldier," "fought," and "information" indicate the disciplined, reliable, and detail-oriented nature of ISTJs.
 Their descriptions often emphasize their dedication to duty and precision.

 5. **ISFJ**: Common words like "shy," "gentle," and "timid" highlight the nurturing, compassionate, and reserved nature of ISFJs.
-These individuals are often described in terms that reflect their caring and supportive demeanor.
+These individuals are often described in terms that reflect their caring and supportive demeanour.

 6. **INTP**: Terms such as "philosopher," "computer," and "theory" emphasize the analytical and abstract thinking traits of INTPs.
 Their descriptions often focus on their intellectual pursuits and love for theoretical concepts.